jundalisay/superblist/content/en/research/descartes/world/chapter-15.md

 ## Gravitational Lensing

-The same star can often appear in different places because of the different surfaces that divert its rays toward the earth.
+The same star can often appear in different places because of the different edges that divert its rays toward the earth.

 For example, `sirius` appears simultaneously:
 - in the line `earth-4` because of the ray `sirius-2-4-earth`